 Tips to a Better Night’s Sleep:

-- – Don’t drink caffeine after lunch time.
+- – Don’t drink caffeine after lunchtime.
 Caffeine disrupts the quality of your sleep by reducing rapid eye movement (REM) sleep, the deep sleep cycle where your body recuperates most.

 - – Avoid alcohol late in the evening.
 Alcohol interferes with your natural sleep cycles by altering the brain’s recovery process.

 - – Avoid blue light at night.
 In the morning, sunlight contains high concentrations of “blue” light which signals the brain to halt production of the sleep-inducing hormone melatonin and makes you feel more alert.
-While this is great for waking up in the morning, devices such as laptops, tablets, televisions and cell phones emit short-wavelength blue light which interfere with your ability to fall asleep.
+While this is great for waking up in the morning, devices such as laptops, tablets, televisions, and cell phones emit short-wavelength blue light which interferes with your ability to fall asleep.
 It’s best to limit exposure to these devices after dinner time.

 - – Stop working until bedtime.
 Being in work mode keeps you in a stimulated and alert state making it difficult to relax and prepare for sleep.
 Surveys show that 60% of people monitor their smartphones for work emails right up until they go to sleep, remember the tip about avoiding blue light?

 - – Figure out how much sleep your body needs.
 If you have several days off with no set schedule, try going to bed at the same time each night and seeing what time you naturally wake up to determine how many hours of sleep you need.
 Don’t have time off or a vacation coming up?
 Consider using a sleep calculator or download an app to help you determine the right amount of sleep for you.